irfanhakim-as/linux-wiki/topics/toshy.md

 - [How to Install](https://github.com/RedBearAK/toshy?tab=readme-ov-file#how-to-install)

 ### Prerequisites

+> [!IMPORTANT]
+> This part of the guide assumes that you are using the KDE Plasma desktop environment.

 1. For Toshy to work as intended post-install, your Plasma system must be using the native, default set of shortcuts and keybindings.